evolarjun/amr/docs/Running-AMRFinder.md

 - Element subtype - Further elaboration of functional category into (ANTIGEN, BIOCIDE, HEAT, METAL, PORIN) if more specific category is available, otherwise he element is repeated.
 - Class - For AMR genes this is the class of drugs that this gene is known to contribute to resistance of.
 - Subclass - If more specificity about drugs within the drug class is known it is elaborated here.
 - Method - Type of hit found by AMRFinder.
-A suffix of 'P' or 'X' is appended to "Methods" that could be found by protein or nucleotide to show which was used.
+A suffix of 'P' or 'X' is appended to "Methods" that could be found by protein or nucleotide.
   - ALLELE - 100% sequence match over 100% of length to a protein named at the allele level in the AMRFinder database.
   - EXACT - 100% sequence match over 100% of length to a protein in the database that is not a named allele.
   - BLAST - BLAST alignment is > 90% of length and > 90% identity to a protein in the AMRFinder database.
-  - PARTIAL - BLAST alignment is > 50% of length, but < 90% of length and > 90% identity.
+  - PARTIAL - BLAST alignment is > 50% of length, but < 90% of length and > 90% identity to the reference, and does not end at a contig boundary.
+  - PARTIAL_CONTIG_END - BLAST alignment is > 50% of length, but < 90% of length and > 90% identity to the reference, and the break occurrs at a contig boundary indicating that this gene is more likely to have been split by an assembly issue.
   - HMM - HMM was hit above the cutoff, but there was not a BLAST hit that met standards for BLAST or PARTIAL.
+This does not have a suffix because only protein sequences are searched by HMM.
   - INTERNAL_STOP - Translated blast reveals a stop codon that occurred before the end of the protein.
 This can only be assessed if the `-n <nucleotide_fasta>` option is used.
+  - POINT - Point mutation identified by blast.
 - Target length - The length of the query protein or gene.
 The length will be in amino-acids if the reference sequence is a protein, but nucleotide if the reference sequence is nucleotide.
 - Reference sequence length - The length of the Reference protein or nucleotide in the database (NA if HMM-only hit).
 - % Coverage of reference sequence - % of reference covered by blast hit (NA if HMM-only hit).
 - % Identity to reference sequence - % amino-acid identity to reference protein or nucleotide identity for nucleotide reference.
 (NA if HMM-only hit).
 - Alignment length - Length of BLAST alignment in amino-acids or nucleotides if nucleotide reference (NA if HMM-only hit).
 - Accession of closest protein - RefSeq accession for reference hit by BLAST.
 Note that only one reference will be chosen if the blast hit is equidistant from multiple references (NA if HMM-only hit).
-- Name of closest protein - Full name assigned to the closest reference hit (NA if HMM-only hit)
+- Name of closest protein - Full name assigned to the closest reference hit (NA if HMM-only hit).
 - HMM id - Accession for the HMM, NA if none.
 - HMM description - The family name associated with the HMM, NA if none.